ansys/pyansys-geometry/doc/source/getting_started/existing/index.rst

 .. warning::

-   Running a SpaceClaim or Discovery normal session will not suffice to be able to use it with PyAnsys Geometry.
+   Running a SpaceClaim or Discovery normal session does not suffice to be able to use it with PyAnsys Geometry.
 Both products need the ApiServer extension to be running.
-In this case, we recommend users to launch the products directly from the PyAnsys Geometry library as shown in :ref:`ref_creating_local_session` to ease the process.
+In this case, users are recommended to launch the products directly from the PyAnsys Geometry library as shown in :ref:`ref_creating_local_session` to ease the process.

 Establish the connection